Bogart19/test-repo/README.md

 The `test-workflow` branch shows the dashboard view of automated tests that have passed, failed, and been flaky and ends with tests finally passing.

 The `manual-test-cases` branch shows how manual tests looks in the tool as well as how they also display in the dashboard alongside automated tests.
 See `MANUAL-TESTS-README` for more details on how the manual test case setup and display works.

+## Custom Dashboards

+Testspace provides a [web api|https://help.testspace.com/reference/web-api] that could be used to create a custom dashboard.